 In the meantime, Bott and Co had obtained a copy of the accident police report and disclosed this to the defendant’s insurers.
 Upon seeing this they confirmed they would settle Mr B’s compensation claim for his injuries and associated losses, including the deposit for the holiday he had to cancel.

 The defendant’s insurers put forward an initial offer of £7,000 to settle the claim for compensation and Mr B asked for Bott and Co’s advice on whether we thought this was reasonable.
-Our Road Traffic Accident team has many years’ experience in handling claims involving cyclists and we advised our client to reject this initial offer, which he did.
+Our Road Traffic Accident solicitors have many years’ experience in handling claims involving cyclists and we advised our client to reject this initial offer, which he did.